The Dream Makers (TV series)

 The Dream Makers (志在四方) is a 30-episode drama serial that aired on MediaCorp Channel 8 from 24 June 2013 to 2 August 2013.
-The show aired at 9pm on weekdays and had a repeat telecast at 8am the following day.
-It stars Zoe Tay, Chen Liping, Jeanette Aw, Rui En, Qi Yuwu, Chen Hanwei, Rebecca Lim, Shaun Chen, Guo Liang & Desmond Tan for the casts of this series.
+It stars Zoe Tay, Chen Liping, Jeanette Aw, Rui En, Qi Yuwu, Chen Hanwei, Rebecca Lim, Shaun Chen & Desmond Tan for the casts of this series.

 Plot

 Zhou Weiyun heads a variety channel.
 The aloof Weiyun appears distant all the time.
 Weiyun lives with her demented mother, and younger brother's family.
 Although Weiyun's mother, Yalian, has severe dementia and doesn't remember who she is, Weiyun is the only one filial to her.
 Weiyun's brother, Jialong is unable to hold down a job and hides the fact that he is financially dependent on Weiyun from his wife.
 Weiyun's sister-in-law, Xu Guixiang is a housewife who grouses against Weiyun for staying with them in their already small flat, burdening the family.
 For Yalian's sake, Weiyun puts up with it for the general good.

 Luo Zhiming is Weiyun's boyfriend and his job takes him to different countries all the time, leaving them little time together.
 Friends suspect that Zhiming is a married man but Weiyun firmly believes that he will not deceive her.
 His marital status is finally revealed to Weiyun on one occasion.
 Reeling from the shock, Weiyun realizes that she has been the third party in the dark for 4 years.
 Weiyun initiates a breakup, but Zhiming pleads with her not to leave him, claiming that he has a strained relationship with his wife and will divorce her.
 Caught between morality and love, Weiyun waits for him helplessly.
 When rumours of Weiyun being the third party spreads and fingers point to her as the mistress, she suffers in silence.
 Finally, Zhiming tells Weiyun that he and his wife, Shanshan are divorced, however, he has to go over to China to plead with Shanshan's father (who is a mafia boss) to agree to the divorce.
 However, he gets kidnapped by the mafia and most likely is killed.
 Weiyun is not able to contact him, and finally believes that he didn't want to marry her anymore.
 She slides into the abyss of misery.
 It is at this time that Weiyun's good friend and partner, Yu Fan, enters into her world.